sy2002/ai-playground/README.md

 ### Solve Mazes

-The programs `maze_runner.py` and `maze_runner_q_mp.py` in the folder [Maze](maze) are using Reinforcement-Learning to solve mazes of arbitrary sizes.
+The programs `maze_runner.py` and `maze_runner_q_mp.py` in the folder [Maze](maze) are using Reinforcement Learning to solve mazes of arbitrary sizes.
 Have a look at these [Demos](http://www.sy2002.de/maze) to get an idea.

 ### OpenAI Gym's CartPole